AED Locations - Click here for the listing of each AED and where they are located in town.

 When Sudden Cardiac Arrest Happens – You can help!

 Did you know that every day thousands of people suffer sudden cardiac arrest.
 Would you know what to do if this were happening to someone near you?
 If you see someone collapse suddenly, check if the victim is responsive.
 If not, remember these three easy steps.

-The Bedford Board of Health manages AEDs located in the 4 public schools, Town Hall, Town Center, the Library and the DPW building.
+The Bedford Board of Health manages 14 AEDs in town.
+They are located in the 4 public schools, Town Hall, Town Center, the Library, Old Town Hall and the DPW building.
 Bedford Public Safety vehicles also carry AEDs and many businesses in town have them as well.
 The AEDs talk you though the steps for use and will only administer a shock if needed.
-You can visit the Bedford Board of Health website at bedfordma.gov/boh for a listing of AEDs managed by them and their locations.

 Wouldn’t you like to know how to help your friend, neighbor, co-worker or someone suffering from sudden cardiac arrest?
 You can get trained in CPR and use of an AED.
 The process for CPR has been significantly simplified and may have changed since you last learned the steps.
 For more information on CPR and AED training opportunities contact the American Red Cross at redcross.org